 Window seal failure - Condensation between the layers of glass within the window frame indicates that the air seal of the glass has failed.
 The sealed unit will need to be replaced.
-If a failure occurs, please contact both the window supplier/manufacturer and Onni.
+If the failure occurs after the first year warranty coverage, contact the window supplier/ manufacturer.
 The cost of the replacement may be partially borne by the manufacturer.